spatie/laravel-newsletter/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-This package was inspired by the [Bulk Email Notifications series on Laracasts](https://laracasts.com/lessons/bulk-email-notifications-part-1).

 ## About Spatie
 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.